igarrison/HDRWebVideoCreatorsGuide/README.md

 Resolve and other editing suites may expose some but not all of a codec's parameters so videos may not always strictly comply with YouTube's recommendations.
 Their video ingestion systems are fairly flexible and mostly do a great job of making the best video as quickly as they can with what you upload to them.
 I've already added these flags to ```ffmpeg_vp9_incantation.sh```.

 * [YouTube recommends a moov atom at the front of the file (fast start)](https://support.google.com/youtube/answer/1722171?hl=en).
 Make sure to use a streaming format, like an mkv, .mp4 or a .mov, with the metadata at the front of the container YouTube will begin processing your video WHILE you are uploading it, drastically reducing overall turnaround time.
 This will make things MUCH faster, with no negative side effect."
+The "Network Optimization" checkbox under delivery in Resolve Studio does this but we want it maintained through our ffmpeg encodes as we could be dealing with huge files.
 This is ```-movflags +faststart``` in ffmpeg.

 * [YouTube recommends 2 consecutive B frames](https://support.google.com/youtube/answer/1722171?hl=en).
 This is ```-bf 2``` in ffmpeg.